SnakeSneakS/interactive-live-streamer/README.md

     - to enable browser to access camera, microphone, or screen, you must give permission to your browser.
 Google it.
 ## backend

+# If screen capture didn't work
+- please allow access to your browser to screen capture
+    - on MacOS, SystemSettings>Security&privacy>ScreenRecording and allow access to your browser.